 These are all important questions you should have the answers to.
 Sure, you don’t need to be an expert because it can get pretty complicated, but a basic understanding is a must.

-If you’re simply comparing rates from different lenders, maybe you should take the time to better understand the fundamentals.
+If you’re simply comparing rates from different lenders, maybe you should take the time to better understand the fundamentals while you’re at it.

-It’s also a lot more difficult to even be bothered once you’ve given someone all your financial information and signed a bunch of disclosures.
+It’s a lot more difficult to even be bothered applying someplace else once you’ve given someone all your financial information and signed a bunch of disclosures.

 Whenever you buy a TV or a car, or even a toaster, you probably put a decent amount of time into research and price comparisons.